 The configuration data stored in the Virtex configuration memory can be readback for verification.
 Along with the configuration data it is possible to readback the contents all flip-flops/latches, LUTRAMs, and block RAMs.
 This capability is used for real-time debugging.

-For more detailed information, see application note XAPP138 "Virtex FPGA Series Configuration and Readback".
+For more detailed information, see Application Note XAPP138: Virtex FPGA Series Configuration and Readback, available online at www.xilinx.com.